oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

-## 2.2 Information Modeling
+## 2.1 Information Modeling
-Data modeling in the conceptual/logical/physical sense is a top-down process starting with goals and ending with a physical data model.
+Modeling in the conceptual \> logical \> physical sense is a top-down process starting with goals and ending with a physical data model.
 But in practice "data modeling" is often a bottom-up exercise that begins with a collection of desired data instances and ends with a concrete schema.
-That process could be called data-centric design, in contrast with information-centric design which begins with a set of types that reflect purpose rather than syntax.
+That bottm-up process could be called data-centric design, in contrast with information-centric design which begins with a set of types that reflect purpose rather than syntax.
-Because an information model is a graph, information-centric design integrates easily with conceptual and logical models, allowing bottom-up and top-down approaches to meet in the middle.
+An information-centric design approach integrates that creates conceptual and logical models can readily be connected with a data-centric design, allowing bottom-up and top-down approaches to meet in the middle.
+This connects information-centric synthesis and data-centric analysis, as described in [Section 1.1.1](#111-information-models-and-data-models).
+However, there are significant differences between these approaches, as shown in Table 2-1.

+###### Table 2-1 Modeling Approach Comparison

 | Data-centric | Information-centric |
 | --- | --- |